Despite Amazon’s paid book review clean-out after the revelations by John Locke about paying for book reviews, nothing has changed at all.

-Instead, it decided to remove reviews posted by fellow authors, or by those deemed to have a personal (even if only by social media) connection with the author.
+Instead, it decided to remove those posted by fellow authors.
+Or by those deemed to have a personal (even if only by social media) connection with the author.

 But now we hear that Amazon is going after Fiverr.
 What?

-After three years of knowing very well that Fiverr is, was and has been the ‘go to‘ site for authors wanting paid Amazon book reviews?
+After years of knowing very well that Fiverr is, was, and has been the ‘go-to‘ site for authors wanting paid Amazon book reviews?

-Paid Amazon paid book reviews is big business.
+Amazon paid book reviews are big business.

-Even if Fiverr reviews are closed down tomorrow, a quick search of Twitter will find hundreds of offers to post paid Amazon book reviews.
+Even if Fiverr is closed down tomorrow, a quick search on Twitter will find hundreds of offers to write and post Amazon book reviews.

 For a verified Amazon Review – $30.
-Verified meaning that the reviewer will buy the ebook and therefore be able to post a verified Amazon book review.
+Verified meaning that they will buy the ebook and therefore be able to post as verified on Amazon.

 This is where Amazon has a real problem, though.

-Fiverr reviews will probably be easy for Amazon to reduce because for $5 these are not reviews involving a verified purchase.
+Fiverr will probably be easy for Amazon to reduce because, for $5, these are not involving a verified purchase.

-TripAdvisor fell foul last year and was fined $600,000 for allowing fake reviews to be posted on its site.
+TripAdvisor fell foul and was fined $600,000 for allowing fake customers to post on its site.

-Reviews are one of the prime movers for sales of all Amazon products, so don’t expect the Amazon world to change too much.
+Reviews are one of the prime movers for sales of all Amazon products.
+So don’t expect the Amazon world to change too much.

 But at the end of the day, Amazon needs reviews just as much as the product suppliers do.

 So it will be as it always has been, again.